KnowMohit/The_Future_University_Assignment/README.md

 # 📊 Data Analysis Assignment - The Future University

 ## 👋 Introduction
-This project is a part of the hiring process for the Data Analyst role at **The Future University**, an innovative ed-tech platform empowering learners through data-driven education.
-The assignment demonstrates proficiency in Excel functions, VLOOKUP, Pivot Tables, and conditional aggregation—tools essential for extracting insights from student performance and course data.
+This project was undertaken as part of my initial contributions to The Future University, an innovative ed-tech platform empowering learners through data-driven education.
+The assignment showcases proficiency in Excel functions, VLOOKUP, Pivot Tables, and conditional aggregation—tools essential for extracting insights from student performance and course data.

 ---